bigkahuna443/SkinModHelper/docs/guide/README.md

 - Options: ["Set a base option for your skin"]     # required
 ```

 If your skin type is "Player Skin",
 Then, you need to set a PlayerSkin ID for the Option information you wrote, use this to do it:
 ```
    Character_ID: ["your PlayerSkin ID"]     # this also needs you to Create a "Sprites.Xml", will be detailed description later
 ```

-A player skin has some skin textures that cannot be easily replaced in vanilla, such as the "bangs" and "startStarFlyWhite" textures
+A player skin has some skin textures that cannot be easily replaced in vanilla,
+such as the "bangs" and "startStarFlyWhite" textures.

-Skin Mod Helper will make those textures no longer use "characters/player" root path, but try to use "characters/[Character_ID]" as the new root path
+Skin Mod Helper will make those textures no longer use "characters/player" root path,
+but try to use "characters/[Character_ID]" as the new root path.

 If you don't want to do that, and if you want to manually set a more unique new root path, then you can use this:
 ```
   SpecificPlayerSprite_Path: ["path to the root directory of a specific texture"]
 ```

-If you want your player skin to have a new hair color, other than the default maddy's color, then you can use this:
+If you want your player skin to have a new hair color, other than the default maddy's color,
+Then you can use this:
 ```
   HairColors:     # The following content can be used multiple times, but do not repeat
   - Dashes: 0 [use 0 to 5]
     Color: "ABCDEF" ["use six digit RGB hex code"]
 ```

-If you want to set their character-orientation for your player skin, then you can choose to add the orientation you want (you can add multiple):
+If you want to set their character-orientation for your player skin,
+Then you can choose to add the orientation you want (you can add multiple):
 ```
   BadelineMode: true     # Let the default hair color of PlayerSkin be baddy
   SilhouetteMode: true     # Let PlayerSkin's all-body get its itself HairColor, be like a Silhouette